Top unusual things to do in Porto

 One thing you’ll quickly realise when you arrive in Portugal is that we LOVE FOOD and our social life revolves around it, so the best way to dive into our culture is to join a Food tour in Porto.

-As you can imagine, being a local guide I know all the places that you’ll visit on this particular food tour and I can assure you that you’ll be tasting one of the best single origin coffees in Porto, as well as visiting a fantastic traditional grocery store, where you’ll taste real Portuguese cheeses & smoked meats.
+As you can imagine, being a local guide I know all the places that you’ll visit on this particular food tour and, because this Food tour in Porto is organised by a friend of mine, I can assure you that you’ll be tasting authentic Portuguese food and avoid all the (numerous) food traps in Porto.

 Visit the Tram Museum